reevoo/reevoomark-php-api/README.md

 <? } ?>
 ```

+Note: If you are using [Smarty code](http://www.smarty.net/docs/en/what.is.smarty.tpl), click [here](https://github.com/reevoo/reevoomark-php-api/tree/smarty_php#implementation).

 ## Tracking

 If you display the reviews in a tabbed display, or otherwise require visitors to your site to click an element before seeing the embedded reviews, add the following onclick attribute to track the clickthroughs: